EternityForest/SG1/SG1Protocol.md

 If a SPECIAL_REPLY packet is empty, it exists entirely to set the clock on the other device.

-In generaal, special packets should not be passed to user code.
+In general, special packets should not be passed to user code.

 The first byte of the special packet is always a packet type, if present.